Vogelmensch/scanner/paper/scanner-paper.typ

 == Interpretation <interpretation>

 Our experiment shows that the timeout-rate $t$ does not exceed $t = 1.5 %$.
+The measured peak is expected to be the global maximum, as generated matrices with $"chance" < 0.1 %$ are almost entirely empty, while matrices with $"chance" > 0.3 %$ are almost entirely full.
+Such matrices do not require searching, as `compare_and_fill` fills out almost all sub-arrays in the first iteration.
 From this we can safely conclude that $~98 %$ of inputs can be solved in sub-exponential time.

-= Future work <future>
+= Achievements and Future work <future>

+We were able to show that the scanner-problem does not rely on heavy search for almost all inputs.
+By exploiting the chunk property, which all inputs possess, the search space is being reduced dramatically.
+Still, around $2 %$ of inputs require substantial time for searching.

 The search algorithm we used is a simple exhaustive search.
 We put all work into reducing the search space such that exhaustive search has to be used as few times as possible.
 To further improve the performance for every possible input, future work may focus on finding more efficient search algorithms.
 One possibility that has been tried during our research is simulated annealing, a local search algorithm which is guaranteed to find the global optimum, given enough time.
 However, a thorough implementation was beyond the scope of this research project.